sameepsi/Audits/VTOSToken.md

 * Comment at line #63 should be owner of the contract.
 Since specified owner is not the owner of the tokens but the contracts.
 Owner of the tokens are the token holders.

-* As per standard variable names should start with _ or lowercase letters.
-Change PRICE to _price(if internal) or price(if public).

 * As per ERC20 token standard decimals should be unit8 instead of uint256.
 If you mention uint it is by default uint256.

 * Assign all functions the visibility modifier like public, internal or external.
 By default the modifier is assumed to be public by the solidity compiler.